aishack/aishack/tutorials/subpixel-corners-increasing-accuracy.md

 category: "Computer Vision"
 author: "sinha.utkarsh1990@gmail.com"
 post_image: "/static/img/tut/post-subpixel-corners.jpg"
+series: "Fundamentals of Features and Corners"
+part: 5
 ---
 When working with images on a digital system, the smallest part of an image is a pixel.
 You simply cannot access information "between" pixels.
 But several application require higher accuracy than a camera can provide.
 For example, when reconstructing a 3D object from an image, you need accurate measurements.
 So, mathematical techniques were developed to increase the accuracy of detecting corners.
 Oh, and the infinite zoom that you see on CSI: Miami, we won't be doing that.